 The N.C.
 Department of Transportation strives to promote equity and fairness in state and federal transportation contracting.

-To accomplish this, NCDOT’s Office of Civil Rights has contracted with Griffin & Strong, P.C. to conduct a comprehensive, year-long disparity study to analyze the availability of diverse businesses, NCDOT’s spending with diverse businesses and policies and procedures impacting how NCDOT engages in public contracting.
+To accomplish this, NCDOT’s Office of Civil Rights has contracted with a consulting firm to conduct a comprehensive, year-long disparity study.
+The study analyzes the availability of diverse businesses, NCDOT’s spending with diverse businesses and policies and procedures impacting how NCDOT engages in public contracting.

 Last conducted in 2014, the new study will include a review of NCDOT’s policies and practices related to contracting for all aspects of the state transportation infrastructure, including highways, bridges, rail, ferry, general aviation airports, public transit facilities and materials.